FIX IT will be working on robots in the classroom.

 Students will have the opportunity to complete multiple small projects, in order to build competency and muscle memory on the CNC router.

-This course is not intended to teach CAD; it is expected that the student can produce a model or .dxf/ .svg file to create toolpaths using VCarve.
+This course is not intended to teach CAD; it is expected that the student can produce a model or .dxf .svg file to create toolpaths using VCarve.

 Course Syllabus (in attached file):

-Victoria Makerspace CNC Router Course Syllabus.pdf
+CNC Course Syllabus.pdf

 $175.00 for Members